 Southwest Oregon RAC

-The Southwest Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management to the BLM's Medford and Roseburg Districts and the Klamath Falls Resource Area, including Secure Rural Schools Title II recommendation.
+The Southwest Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management, including Secure Rural Schools Title II recommendations, to the BLM's Medford and Roseburg Districts and the Lakeview District Klamath Falls Resource Area.
+The jurisdiction of the Southwest Oregon RAC includes BLM-managed lands in Douglas, Jackson, Josephine, and Klamath Counties.

 All RAC meetings are open to the public, and each meeting includes time for the public to present or comment on issues for RAC consideration.